relationbuilder/ml-classifier-gesture-recognition-feb5/tlearn/readme.md

 # TensorFlow Readme #
  One of the goals this project is to test some capabilities of tlearn and TensorFlow using the same data sets.
-The assertion is that the tensorflow approach should run faster and require less code while producing higher quality classification results than my quantized classifier.
+If the Market Buz is correct then  tensorflow should run faster, require less code and produce superior classification results..

-These Tensorflow wrappers are intended to allow us to test TensorFlow against the same set of data we used to test the Quantise probability and quantized filter classifiers we first demonstrated in Python and then built production version in GO.
-The intent is to measure
+These Tensorflow wrappers are intended to allow us to test TensorFlow against the same set of data we used to test the Quantise probability engine.

+The intent is to Compare

 * A) Runtime for training
-* B) Runtime for classifing
+* B) Runtime for classifying
 * C) Memory cost for training
 * D) Memory cost for classification
 * E) Classification accuracy at 100%